-- the Commission's powers under the NEL to make the Rule; - the Rule Change Request; - the fact that there is no relevant Ministerial Council on Energy (MCE) Statement of Policy Principles;8 - submissions received during first round consultation; and - the Commission's analysis as to the ways in which the Proposed Rule will or is likely to, contribute to the NEO.
+- the Commission's powers under the NEL to make the rule; - the rule change request; - the fact that there is no relevant Ministerial Council on Energy (MCE) Statement of Policy Principles; - submissions received during first round of consultation and in response to the draft determination; and - the Commission's analysis as to the ways in which the proposed rule will or is likely to, contribute to the NEO.

-2.3 Commission's power to make the Rule
+2.3 Commission's power to make the rule

-The Commission is satisfied that the Proposed Rule falls within the subject matter about which the Commission may make Rules.
-The Proposed Rule falls within section 34 of the NEL as it relates to the operation of the National Electricity Market (NEM) (section 34(1)(a)(i)) and the activities of persons (including Registered participants) participating in the NEM or involved in the operation of the national electricity system (section 34(1)(a)(iii)).
+The Commission is satisfied that the proposed rule falls within the subject matter about which the Commission may make rules.
+The proposed rule falls within section 34 of the NEL as it relates to the operation of the National Electricity Market (NEM) (section 34(1)(a)(i)) and the activities of persons (including Registered participants) participating in the NEM or involved in the operation of the national electricity system (section 34(1)(a)(iii)).

-Further, the Proposed Rule falls within the matters set out in Item 26D of Schedule 1 to the NEL as it relates to the economic framework, mechanisms or methodologies to be applied or determined by the AER for the purposes of items 25 and 26.
+Further, the proposed rule falls within the matters set out in Item 26D of Schedule 1 to the NEL as it relates to the economic framework, mechanisms or methodologies to be applied or determined by the AER for the purposes of items 25 and 26.
 This includes (without limitation) the economic framework, mechanisms or methodologies to be applied or determined by the AER for the derivation of the revenue (whether maximum allowable revenue or otherwise) or prices to be applied by the AER in making a distribution determination.